-More of our conversation with Felicia, including what's on her needles and her suggestions on how to choose yarn colors for a knitting project how to choose the right yarn structure for a knitted project, is available in the library for subscribers to Farm & Fiber Knits.
+More of our conversation with Mary Jeanne, including how to choose the right yarn structure for a knitted project, what surprising yarns you might be overlooking, and how to find the most wonderful yarns at a fiber festival, is available in the library for subscribers to Farm & Fiber Knits.

 This episode is brought to you by:

 Treenway Silks is where weavers, spinners, knitters and stitchers find the silk they love.
 Select from the largest variety of silk spinning fibers, silk yarn, and silk threads & ribbons at TreenwaySilks.com.
 You'll discover a rainbow of colors, thoughtfully hand-dyed in Colorado.
 Love natural?
 Treenway's array of wild silks provide choices beyond white.

 If you love silk, you'll love Treenway Silks, where superior quality and customer service are guaranteed.

 Hudson Valley Textile Project

 Shaniko Wool Company